-As far as registration in bad faith is concerned, given the reputation of the Complainant's trademark in the field of online banking / finance and the fact that the disputed domain name fully incorporates this trademark, it is rather clear that, at the time of the registration of the disputed domain name, the Respondent was well aware of the Complainant's trademark.
-The registration as domain name of a third party's well-known trademark with full knowledge of the fact that the rights over this trademark belong to a third-party amounts to registration in bad faith.
+As far as registration in bad faith is concerned, given the reputation of the Complainant's trademark in the field of cosmetics, personal care products and related services, and the fact that the disputed domain name fully incorporates this trademark, it is rather clear that, at the time of the registration of the disputed domain name, the Respondent was well aware of the Complainant's trademark.
+The registration as domain name of a third party's well-known trademark with full knowledge of the fact that the rights over this trademark belong to a third party amounts to registration in bad faith.

-With respect to use in bad faith, the disputed domain name resolves to a website that seems to be used for phishing attack.
+With respect to use in bad faith, the disputed domain name resolves to a website that seems to be inactive.
 For this Panel, such behaviour combined to the well-known character of the Complainant's trademark clearly amounts to use in bad faith.
-At the same time, the Respondent seems to be based in Europe, where the Complainant is active and known.
+At the same time, the Respondent has created a messaging service based on the disputed domain name, which could be used for phishing purposes.
 Therefore, it is impossible for this Panel to conceive any plausible active use of the disputed domain name by the Complainant that would be legitimate.